HL7/case-reporting/README.md

   - bash scripts for publication of the IG using the [IG-Publisher tool](http://wiki.hl7.org/index.php?title=IG_Publisher_Documentation)
   - Publication output files (in the `docs` folder)

-In order to Run these source files using the IG-Publisher another module is needed which contains the templates and static html files for created this ig.

 ### Rendered IG-Template at

 https://healthedata1.github.io/IG-Sampler/